 Q. What are you looking for in a trainee?

 Mr. Lee characterized artist that he would like to work with as confident, has a sense of self and has chemistry with the staff/company.

 Mr. Choi said that he’s looking for people who are a good fit for the company, then they can join Amoeba.

 The panelist polled the audience about why we loved K-pop music?
 Attendees responded with the happy feeling they experience while listening to the music.
 The moderator thanked the panelist for their time and the session concluded.

-For more information on Amoeba and artists such as Crush, Dynamic Duo and more check out their website here.
+For more information visit Amoeba to find information on their artists such as Crush, Dynamic Duo and more.

 I couldn’t make it to the next panel concerning “Young Professionals Career Advice: How To Work In Media” since it was late afternoon.
 Convention tip: Food trucks and food street is a part of the KCON convention.
 Bring smaller bills to make purchase your food and beverage options.